-- (i) Loan with Banco Itaú Chile for ThUS\$45,000: a) Maintain consolidated leverage with a ratio of total liabilities to total equity no greater than 1.3; b) Maintain unencumbered assets for 130% of consolidated financial liabilities. c) Quiñenco S.A. shall be the controller of the Company or shall hold at least 37.4% of its subscribed and paid capital. d) Maintain total minimum consolidated assets of ThUS\$1,730,325. - (ii) Bearer bonds for ThUS\$50,000, series B, SVS securities registration No. 839: a) Maintain consolidated leverage with a ratio of total liabilities to total equity no greater than 1.3; b) Maintain unencumbered assets for 130% of consolidated financial liabilities. c) Maintain total minimum consolidated assets of ThUS\$1,730,000.
+- (i) Loan from Banco Itaú Chile for ThUS\$45,000: a) Maintain a level of consolidated indebtedness in which total liabilities divided by total equity is less than 1.30. b) Maintain unencumbered assets for 130% of consolidated financial liabilities. c) Quiñenco S.A. shall be the controller of the Company or shall hold at least 37.4% of its subscribed and paid capital. d) Maintain total minimum consolidated assets of ThUS\$ 1,730,325. - (ii) Bearer bonds for ThUS\$ 50,000, series B, SVS securities registration No. 839: a) Maintain consolidated leverage with a ratio of total liabilities to total equity no greater than 1.30; b) Maintain unencumbered assets for 130% of consolidated financial ThUS\$ 1,730,000 for ThUS\$ liabilities.
+C) Maintain total minimum consolidated assets of ThUS\$ 1,730,000.